Global bifurcation for corotating and counter-rotating vortex pairs: Introduction

 We recall the definitions of the Banach spaces which will be used throughout the paper.
 For any integer $k\geq0$ and for any $\alpha\in(0,1)$, we denote by $C^{k+\alpha}$ the space of functions whose partial derivatives up to order $k$ are Hölder continuous with exponent $\alpha$ over their domain of definition.\\

 \begin{ackname} The authors would like to thank M.H.
-Wheeler for proposing this interesting problem and for several discussions around it, and J. Park for all the conversations about the rigidity part. \end{ackname}
+Wheeler for proposing this interesting problem and for several discussions around it, and J. Park for conversations about the first rigidity theorem.
+The authors are also extremely grateful to the referees for their helpful comments and suggestions which have greatly contributed to improving the paper. \end{ackname}